matbochenek42/Excel-F1-Dataset-Analysis/README.md

 ![Chart4](images/charts/q3_chart.png)

-### Does driver tend to finish higher than his grid positions? (comparision for only one driver chosen in the slicer)
+### Does driver tend to finish higher than his grid positions? (comparision for only one driver selected in the slicer)

 ![Chart5](images/charts/grid_vs_race_place.png)